tibonto/InterpretME/README.md

 # IntrepretME

-A unified schema for representing data integrated in the CoyPU knowledge graph.
+A unified schema for representing data integrated in the IntrepretME knowledge graph.